-Future success begins at school.
-High school prepares you for college and then the working world.
 The first step in achieving success after high school is to figure out which learning styles work the best for you.
-In order to get to this step, you first need to establish good habits, namely, effective study habits.
+In order to reach this step, you first need to establish good habits, namely, effective study habits.
 Here are a few to consider.

 Studying is a marathon, not a sprint.
 If you’ve ever procrastinated studying for a test until the last possible moment, you know that anxiety and pressure may cause a poor outcome.
-Pace yourself.
-If you have several chapters’ worth of information to get into your head, don’t try to overload yourself and learn it all at once.
+If you have several chapters of information to get into your head, don’t try to learn it all at once.
 Once you know the date of an exam, create a study schedule.
-Something like 2-3 chapters at a time, or one hour of studying a night is a good starting point.
+Something like 2-3 chapters at a time or one hour of studying a night is a good starting point.

-There is strength in numbers, and that applies to studying effectively, too.
-Have a friend quiz you, or work with a tutor to talk the material out.
-Hearing and speaking information out loud, in addition to having previously read it, can help to retain the material.
+There is strength in numbers and that applies to studying effectively.
+Have a friend quiz you or work with a tutor to talk about the material.
+Hearing and speaking information, in addition to having previously read it, can help you retain the material.

-Don’t forget tools like mnemonic devices, color coding, flash cards, and audio recording.
-The use of a couple of these methods at a time could help break up the monotony of studying and keep your brain sharp as it ingests information.
-For example, using flash cards for vocabulary words and a mnemonic device for their meaning might help to separate up the study session into more manageable parts.
+Don’t forget tools like mnemonic devices, color coding, flashcards and audio recordings.
+The use of a couple of these methods at a time can break up the monotony of studying and keep your brain sharp as it ingests information.
+For example, using flash cards for vocabulary words and a mnemonic device for their meaning can separate the study session into more manageable parts.

-In addition to scheduling the components of a study session, include a break or two during those times as well.
+In addition to scheduling the components of a study session, include a break or two.
 Take a brisk walk, drink plenty of water throughout, enjoy a music break or spend some time with a pet or a friend.
-Create a study/life balance so that they will both be beneficial to your academic and social life.
+Create a study/life balance, which will be beneficial to your academic and social life.